Mario Gaspar: Watford

 On 29 July 2022, Mario Gaspar signed for EFL Championship club Watford.
 He made his league debut on 8 August, a 77th-minute substitute for Hassane Kamara in the 1–1 draw at West Bromwich Albion.

 Mario Gaspar was released in July 2023, having reached an agreement to cancel his contract.

 Elche

 On 31 July 2023, Mario Gaspar returned to Spain, joining second-tier Elche CF on a one-year contract with an option for a further year.
+He announced his retirement in March 2026, aged 35.